ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 Upon receiving a request to generate VID, the system generates PRID as per default PRID generation logic

 Refer below for the process:
-1. VID should be generated as per the defined logic mentioned below
+1. VID should be generated as per the defined logic mentioned below:
 1. Responds with the VID to the source
-4. Raises an alert in case of exceptions.
+1. Raises an alert in case of exceptions.

 **VID generation policy**
 1. VID generated should contain the number of digits as configured.
-1. Validates if the VID is generated as per the defined logic mentioned below
+1. Validates if the VID is generated as per the defined logic mentioned below:
    * The number should not contain any alphanumeric characters
    * The number should not contain any repeating numbers for 2 or more than 2 digits
    * The number should not contain any sequential number for 3 or more than 3 digits